Mauricio-Camilo/devops-bootcamp-m7-docker/README.md

 - Create Docker hosted repository and role on Nexus

-  In this project, a Docker hosted repository was created with a blob store previous created.
-In order to allow the access of this repository, a
-  role with the privilege nx-repository-view-docker-docker-hosted-add was created and attached to an user.
+  In this project, a Docker hosted repository was created with a previously created blob store.
+To allow access to this repository, a role with the privilege nx-repository-view-docker- docker-hosted-add was created and assigned to a user.

 - Configure Nexus, server and docker

-  The next step of the project is configuring the Nexus repository, allowing a port that can enable access do Docker Client.
-In the docker-hosted   settings, the HTTP option was enable in the port 8083, and the same port was allowed in the firewall (inbound rule) of the server.
-By doing this, the repository can be access by the public IP of the server in this port.
+  The next step of the project involves configuring the Nexus repository to allow access via the Docker client.
+In the docker-hosted settings, the HTTP option was enabled on port 8083, and this port was also allowed in the server’s firewall (inbound rule).
+This allows the repository to be accessed via the server's public IP on this port.

-  Another configuration is the Nexus Realms, that deals with the token used in the authentication.
-This step was configured enabling the option     Docker Bearer Token Realm.
+  Another configuration involves Nexus Realms, which manages the token used for authentication.
+This step was completed by enabling the Docker Bearer Token Realm option.

-  One last thing to consider is the fact Nexus is running in a not secure connection, so the docker client needs to be configuration to accept docker-hosted as a insecure connection.
-Since I am using Ubuntu, this configuration was done editing the file /etc/docker/daemon.json, adding the url of the docker-hosted, and then restarting docker:
+  One final consideration is that Nexus is running on an insecure connection, so the Docker client needs to be configured to accept the docker-hosted repository as an insecure connection.
+  Since I am using Ubuntu, this was done by editing the /etc/docker/daemon.json file, adding the URL of the docker-hosted repository, and then restarting Docker.

   ```
    {